bookyacom/R-D/README.md

 # This is a Research and Development repo for Bookya

 ### *_nlp-parsing-strings_*
+### UPDATE: "Working pipeline"

-1: Run main.py
+1: Run execute.py

 2: Enter API key when prompted

 3: Give an int for bio to check

-4: Output = json formatted NLP Google Cloud response
+4: Uses the google API to extract entities

+5: Ouptut printed are the entities listed, and date if there is one

-Global variables are saved in globalvars.py
+Note: Global variables are saved in globalvars.py
-Testcases of different bios are saved in testcase folder

 ## TODO
-- Iterate over bios and extract dates
-- See which entities are usefull (LOCATION, PERSON)
-- Save output with festival name
+- Optional: Save output with festival name